poenmasem/GetPrivacy/README.md

 Related:
 - [Windows 10 LTSC](https://azimstech.github.io/2018-10-05-windows-10-enterprise-ltsc-2019/) - Debloated from a lot of rubbish.
 Only receives Security updates, rather than 'feature' updates.

-  - Tweaking:
-    - [Windows 10 Sophia Script](https://github.com/farag2/Windows-10-Sophia-Script) - A powerful PowerShell module for fine-tuning and tweaking Windows 10.

-    - [Privatezilla](https://github.com/builtbybel/privatezilla) - Privatezilla integrates the most critical Windows 10 privacy settings and allows you to quickly perform a privacy check against these settings.

-    - [W10Privacy](https://www.w10privacy.de/english-home/) - (Only for advanced users)
-  W10Privacy is a free anti-spy tool for Windows 10, designed by German developer Bernd Schuster.

 ## 2. Removing Unnecessary Components
 * Windows 7
   * [Integrate7 Script](https://www.wincert.net/forum/topic/14001-integrate7-script-%E2%80%93-automatically-download-and-slipstream-all-updates-up-to-052021/) - It gets Windows 7 ISO image (any language, any architecture), download all post-SP1 updates directly from Microsoft site and create new bootable Windows 7 ISO (with all updates integrated).
 Removes all bloatware (Telemetry, Diagnostics, Windows Defender).